Charlie Reynolds (politician)

-Charlie Reynolds (Born April 30, 1971) is an American politician who has served as a Delegate from the 4th district to the West Virginia House of Delegates since 2020.
+Charlie Reynolds (Born April 30, 1971) is an American politician who served in the West Virginia House of Delegates from 2020 to 2023.
 Reynolds is a Republican.

 Early life, education, and career

 Reynolds is the son of Charles Foster Reynolds Sr. and Ruth Ann Reynolds.
 He received his high school diploma from John Marshall High School.
 Reynolds worked as a railroad terminal manager before seeking public office.

 Elections

 Reynolds announced his candidacy in 2020, with no prior experience in law or politics.
 He received the endorsement of the West Virginia Business and Industry Council.
 Reynolds won unopposed in his primary election.

 In a three-way, vote-for-two general election, Reynolds received 35.69% of the vote.

+Reynolds resigned in October 2023 after taking a position with the West Virginia Division of Highways.